 With woozy, reverby guitars and its hushed vocals, Visions sends you deep down into a calm space.
 This is an intense and deeply personal work.
 Schornikow’s vocals have a wistful, touching and vulnerable quality and there’s a definite sense of a War on Drugs influence with that propulsive drive underpinning it.
 I hope this soulful track gets some airplay in the UK.

-Jo Schornikow’s life has involved plenty of travel: she is based in Nashville, was born in Melbourne and then brought up in New York; and she has toured around the world with her partner Matthew Houck.
+Jo Schornikow’s life has involved plenty of travel: she was born in Melbourne, brought up in New York and is now based in Nashville.
+There has also been plenty of touring around the world with Houck.
 Visions and the upcoming album reflects her loss of self amidst bringing up children.
 Hence the ‘Altar’ in the album title: spot those items on top of her piano?
-They are her own personal altar, a reflection of all her different ‘selves’.
+They make up her own personal altar, a reflection of all her different ‘selves’.

 The accompanying video to Visions was shot under a surprise severe weather warning at a small-town Tennessee fair, and was directed by Noah Hanson.